kubernetes/enhancements/keps/sig-network/6032-nftables-localhost-nodeport-userspace-proxy/README.md

 **Not implemented:**

 - `protocol: UDP` / `protocol: SCTP` — the proxy will not create a listener for these protocols. nftables will not log an error when these services are created since it won't be known if the user plans to connect to them over localhost.
-If a user tries to connect to a non-TCP protocol service using localhost NodePorts, then an nftables ruleset will reject the packets.
-Rejections will be tracked by a new metric, `kubeproxy_nftables_localhost_nodeport_rejected_packets_total{protocol}`.
+If a user tries to connect to a UDP or SCTP service using localhost NodePorts, the nftables ruleset will reject the packets.
+TCP packets are also rejected when the feature gate is enabled but no localhost proxy is active.
+Rejections are tracked by `kubeproxy_nftables_localhost_nodeport_rejected_packets_total{ip_family,protocol}`.

 **Not applicable:**